Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 How do I take insulin?

-Your doctor or diabetes nurse or educator will advise you about how to take insulin using your device.
+Your doctor or diabetes educator can advise you about how to take insulin using your device.
 It is important that you always follow this advice exactly.

 - have forgotten or missed a dose of insulin